Our blogs

 Spelling Challenge – practise sheets have been sent home and there is a practise test on Sumdog.

-Year 5 have had a fantastic week of learning and have worked incredibly hard – well done!
+Year 5 have shown a great attitude to learning this week – well done!

 Golden stars this week